Skip to content

 • Reliable switching: Large noise margins ensure reliable operation

-Bill of Materials (Ground Style)
+Bill of Materials (Ground Style — per channel)

 Comparison: Optocoupler vs Ground Style